Gabriel Bougrain: Early career

 Camp of the 1st Chasseurs d'Afrique Regt.
 Aumale (Algeria), June 1909.

 Lieutenant Bougrain in the Cadre Noir uniform (1914).

 World War I

 From the declaration of World War I, he was a reconnaissance officer in the divisional squadron of the 60th Infantry Division.
-He then served at the headquarter of the same division.
+He served at the headquarter of the same division.
 This period on the war front earned him three citations: